U.S. soldier accused of Afghan killings faces "sanity" review

 "The board could uncover unknown components that could help the defendant claim diminished capacity," Hansen said.
 "To obtain death, you have to prove premeditation.
 Anything less than premeditation of murder, there's no death."

-Defendants deemed unable to stand trial after a sanity board are typically referred for treatment at a government medical centre.
+Defendants deemed unable to stand trial after a sanity board are typically referred for treatment at a government medical center.

 (Writing by Bill Rigby; Editing by Cynthia Johnston, Lisa Shumaker and Philip Barbara)